DecisionVis/deltamoea/blog/marginalia.md

 DI and try again?
 Or we could take a vector from the parent to the child and continue stepping along it until we find a point that's not taken?

+So if we take the strategy of using parent-to-child as a suggestion of where to put the child, then we've got a very interesting thing:

+Say we do this:

+1. Generate offspring using operators.
+2. While already sampled and not at the edge of the space Take another step along the vector from parent to offspring, in index space, with the biggest component equal to delta and the fractional indices accumulated a la bresenham.
+(Except with floating point math, I'm not that masochistic.)
+(Alternatively, we could saturate at the edge but step all the way to a corner before giving up.
+This helps if we have binary variables involved.)
+4. If we found an unsampled offspring, return it, otherwise generation failed.
+5. If generating offspring fails too many times, we've converged for all intents and purposes.
+   This also goes for random-uniform on the decision space.
+   If it keeps failing, that means we've essentially converged.

+# Popularchive Layout

+Just had an idea about this: whenever we do a sort and find ourselves altering a tier of the popularchive, we move onto a fresh and untrammeled part of the popularchive and just copy over all the rows that need to be copied.

+Or we use invalidation flagging.
+That works too, with way less bookkeeping.